Loyalist House: History

 The Merritt family were United Empire Loyalists, originally from Rye, New York.
-In May 1783, along with approximately 6,000 other loyalists, they landed at Parrtown, New Brunswick (what is now the south end of the City of Saint John), having fled the American Revolution.
+In May 1783, along with approximately 6,000 other loyalists, they landed at Parrtown, Nova Scotia (what is now the south end of the City of Saint John in the Province of New Brunswick), having fled the American Revolution.
 The patriarch of the Saint John Merritts, Thomas Merritt (1729–1821), lived with his wife and seven children in Parrtown.
+New Brunswick was partitioned from Nova Scotia in 1784, and Parrtown, on the east side of Saint John Harbour, and Carleton, on the west side, were formed into the City in 1785.
 Despite being initially of "modest circumstances," the family soon became prominent in the city, with the second generation amassing great wealth.

-David Daniel Merritt, the third of Thomas' sons and a wealthy shop keeper, purchased the Loyalist House property, on which construction began in 1810.
+David Daniel Merritt, the third of Thomas' sons and a wealthy shopkeeper, purchased the Loyalist House property, on which construction began in 1810.
 The house took until 1817 to complete, likely due to the War of 1812.
 The property was, at that time, just within the city limits, Union street being the city's northern border until 1889.
 As a consequence, the area surrounding the property was sparsely populated, allowing the Merritts to keep livestock well into the later half of the century.
 While the house was originally at street level, as the city expanded the streets were dug down to lessen the strain on the draught horses coming up Germain Street.
-This created the elevated look of the house, which can be seen in the above photo.
+This created the house's elevated look, as seen in the photo above.

 The family owned the house until 1961, and lived in it on and off until the death of Louis Merritt Harrison, in 1958.
-The house was then occupied by Mr. Harrison's housekeeper until the sale of the property to K C Irving and an associate, in 1961, at which point the New Brunswick Historical Society opened the house as a museum.
+The house was then occupied by Mr. Harrison's housekeeper until the sale of the property to K C Irving and an associate in 1961, at which point the New Brunswick Historical Society opened the house as a museum.